azavea/nyc-trees/README.md

 - An EC2 key pair exported as `AWS_KEY_NAME`
 - Access keys to sign API requests exported as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 - An SNS topic for global notifications exported as `AWS_SNS_TOPIC`
+- The name of a Route 53 hosted zone to connect to the application load balancers exported as `AWS_APP_HOSTED_ZONE`

 In addition, export the following environmental variables for the AWS CLI: